FALL 2020 COURSE SESSION STARTS OCTOBER 2020

 - 24 CPEUs for registered dietitians and dietetic techs through Commission on Dietetic Registry (CDR.org)

-- 15.25 AMA PRA Category 1 credit(s) CMEs through MEDCOM for physicians/health care providers and non-health care providers.
-Register at https://education.mods.army.mil/cme/ (Pending)
+- 13 AMA PRA Category 1 credit(s) CMEs through MEDCOM for physicians/health care providers and non-health care providers.
+Register at https://education.mods.army.mil/cme/

-- Participants will be required to complete all tests, attend all sessions and complete the post-course assignment with a competency level of 80% before receiving a certificate of completion and corresponding CEU's/CME's.
+- Participants will be required to attend all webinars and complete the post-webinar application project with a competency level of 80% before receiving a certificate of completion and corresponding CEU's/CME's.

-- Session attendance is monitored and participants will not be permitted to enter a session after the first 15 minutes.
+- Webinar attendance is monitored and participants will not be permitted to enter a webinar after the first 15 minutes.

-- Missed sessions: If there are extenuating circumstances; TDY, mission requirements, family emergency, please contact the course coordinators.
+- Missed sessions: If there are extenuating circumstances; TDY, mission requirements, family emergency, please contact the webinar coordinators.

-After registering for the course, participants will be provided access to the read-ahead materials and the pre-test.
+After registering for the webinar series, participants will be provided access to the self-study preparation materials and the pre-test.